Mika the miracle boy

 The Children’s Village

 A typical Children’s Village household, mixed ages and genders, just as it would be in a conventional family and dedicated house mamas or fathers.
-As the children get older the boys live at house No 3 with Joseph, our Social Welfare Officer, as their house father.
+As the children get older the boys live at house No 3 with Maneno, their house father and an assistant Mama.

 Hezron, the boy with the biggest smile of all!

 Born in 1997, he has cerebral palsy and was living with his grandmother in very bad conditions when he came to the Children’s Village in 2007.

 Mama Ene, in the photo, who has looked after Hezron since he arrived in the Children’s Village, has just sadly let him go to live with the other older boys at House No 3.
 She said he was her best helper!

 Hezron has a wheelchair now and is enjoying going to school at last, thanks to the school mini bus.
 Many thanks to a donor for the generous gift which has literally opened up a whole new world for Hezron.

-Some of the newest arrivals, all together in House No 2, the Baby house.
+Some of the new arrivals in 2016, all together in House No 2, the Baby house.
 Some of the babies are very young, even newborn, and can be vulnerable.
 Some may be HIV positive as well which will mean constant medication and a tendency to infections.
 Of these six babies, four have lost their mothers in childbirth.

 The bereaved family find it very difficult for to cope with a newborn that requires bottle feeding.
 Buying the milk powder is beyond their means, sterilising equipment very difficult in homes with no running water or drainage and the babies are often very frail.
 Some of these tiny ones have been able to return to their remaining family now they are older and stronger.